ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 ## 14- What is skeleton code in Python?

 Skeleton code in Python is a basic set of code that provides a starting point for a new project.
-It typically includes a directory structure, basic configuration files, and a set of basic functions and structures that can be used as a foundation for building out the project.
+It typically includes a directory structure, basic configuration files, and a set of essential functions and structures that can be used as a foundation for building out the project.

 Skeleton code is often used to provide a consistent structure and set of best practices for projects, making it easier to get started and avoid common pitfalls.
 It can also be used to demonstrate how to set up a basic project or to provide a starting point for learning a new programming concept or framework.